fooock/yourbtc.link/ansible/bitcoin-role/README.md

 # Ansible Bitcoin role

 Ansible role to install the [Bitcoin Core](https://bitcoincore.org/en/about/) client as a `systemd` service.
+By default, it uses sane defaults and some hardening measures for the Systemd service.

 ### Requirements